equinor/res2df/docs/usage/pvt.rst

 .. code-block:: python

-   from ecl2df import pvt, EclFiles
+   from res2df import pvt, ResdataFiles

-   eclfiles = EclFiles("MYDATADECK.DATA")
+   resdatafiles = ResdataFiles("MYDATADECK.DATA")
-   dframe = pvt.df(eclfiles)
+   dframe = pvt.df(resdatafiles)

-Alternatively, we may also read directly from an include file if we read the contents of the file and supply it as a string:
+Alternatively, we may also read directly from an :term:`include file` if we read the contents of the file and supply it as a string:

 .. code-block:: python